 Ask Your Tackle Shop

 Your local tackle shop will be able to give you advice about what tackle you will need to get into coarse fishing.
-Some expert anglers might spend hundreds of pounds on rods and reels, but you could buy a basic fishing setup for about £25.
+Some expert anglers might spend hundreds of pounds on rods and reels, but you could buy a basic fishing setup for as little as £30.
 The key to getting started is to keep things really simple and try and get a friend or family member who has been fishing before to show you how to begin.

 Join a Fishing Club

 Joining a local fishing club is a great way to learn how to fish and to get access to fishing venues near to you.
 A lot of fishing clubs will arrange fishing sessions for new or young anglers.
-If you are interested in competitive match fishing where you might win prizes, your local club will be able to help you get started.
-You can find clubs that are members of the Angling Trust, angling’s representative organisation HERE
+If you are interested in competitive match fishing where you might win prizes, your local coarse angling club will be able to help you get started.
+You can find angling clubs in Wales here.

 If you are over the age of 12 you need to have a fishing licence to go fishing in rivers, canals, lakes, pools and streams in Wales.
 You can get your rod fishing licence from the Environment Agency & NRW at: www.gov.uk/fishing-licences/when-you-need-a-licence